Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 Skills and employment

-Skills and Employment are intended to ensure that Canadian labour market participants are able to access the supports that they need to enter or reposition themselves in the labour market to allow them to contribute to economic growth through full labour market participation.
-Initiatives within this program activity contribute to the common overall objectives of promoting skills development, labour market participation and ensuring labour market efficiency.
+Skills and Employment Programs are intended to ensure that Canadian labour market participants are able to access the supports that they need to enter or reposition themselves in the labour market to allow them to contribute to economic growth through full labour market participation.
+Initiatives within these programs contribute to the common overall objectives of promoting skills development, labour market participation and ensuring labour market efficiency.

 3.1 Employment Insurance